Arcaster42/check-in/README.md

 yarn run build
 ```

+## Planned Features

+- Family & Friend account sharing to allow others to see your status
+- Account controls to edit details or delete accounts
+- Automated outgoing messaging on missed check-ins

 ## Future Plans

 This project is intended to serve as a proof-of-concept for a mobile application for iOS and Android systems to be released at a later time.